SaumickPradhan/Gamified-Canvas-ACan/README.md

 Interview-5: Brother, computer science graduate

 #### How do you access your assignments and plan to complete them in time?
-Accesses assignments on Canvas through personal laptop, never mobile version.
+Accesses assignments on Canvas through a personal laptop, never mobile version.
 Has difficulty planning for assignments.
 Does not like Canvas’s calendar and To-Do system.
-Uses physical whiteboards as well as personal calendar app to keep up with work.
+Uses physical whiteboards as well as a personal calendar app to keep up with work.
 Likes this method due to reminders.
 #### How do you motivate yourself to complete your assignments?
 Says he is definitely a procrastinator.
 Stress is a big motivator.
 Usually only works ahead if it seems like he will be too busy.
 Breaks after bits of work help to make work easier.
 #### How do you ask for help when you are stuck?
-Doesn’t like how canvas offers help.
+Doesn’t like how Canvas offers help.
 Usually searches randomly across the course page to find TA/office hours.
-Usually only searches online for answers or talks to computer scientist father.
+Usually only searches online for answers or talks to a computer scientist's father.
 #### How do you feel about the assignment submission windows in Canvas?
 Hard deadlines can be stressful when pushing work to the last minute.
 But it is understandable that some sort of deadline should be in place.
 Doesn’t feel Canvas does good enough job reminding you of your assignments.
 #### Do you like how you are able to submit your exams?